truenas/middleware/docs/userguide/freenas_storage.rst

 * add additional disks to increase the capacity of the ZFS pool.
 The caveats to doing this are described below.

 When adding disks to increase the capacity of a volume, ZFS supports the addition of virtual devices, known as vdevs, to an existing ZFS pool.
-A vdev can be a single disk, a stripe, a mirror, a RAIDZ1, RAIDZ2, or a RAIDZ3. **Once a vdev is created, you can not add more drives to that vdev**; however, you can stripe a new vdev (and its disks) with the **same type of existing vdev** in order to increase the overall size of ZFS the pool.
+A vdev can be a single disk, a stripe, a mirror, a RAIDZ1, RAIDZ2, or a RAIDZ3. **Once a vdev is created, you cannot add more drives to that vdev**; however, you can stripe a new vdev (and its disks) with the **same type of existing vdev** in order to increase the overall size of ZFS the pool.
 In other words, when you extend a
 ZFS volume, you are really striping similar vdevs.
 Here are some examples: